 How often will you have blood tests?

 As a guide you will be offered booking blood tests, first trimester screening blood tests, second trimester blood tests - approx. 26-28 weeks and third trimester blood tests at 36 weeks.
-You may be offered more blood tests than this if that is best for your pregnancy.
+You may be offered more blood tests than this, you will be told what they would test for, what the outcomes may lead to and what your choices are so you can decide what you would like to do.

 How often will I have ultrasound scans?

 You will be offered ultrasound scans as part of early pregnancy screening, between 12-14 weeks of pregnancy and at 20 weeks of pregnancy.
-Throughout pregnancy there may be a reason for you to have more ultrasound scans and this would be discussed with you by your midwife.
+Throughout pregnancy there may be a reason for you to have more ultrasound scans and this would be discussed with you by your midwife for you to decide if it is appropriate for you.
 If you know when your last menstrual period was there is no need to have a dating ultrasound scan in early pregnancy.
 Your midwife will discuss this with you at your booking visit.

 What if my pregnancy has health complications?